DCRG-Bristol/docs/source/Sprint.rst

 which will downlaod all of the required packages from github.

+.. note:: *pim_requirements.txt* is located at the root of the Sprint repositiory, so that must be the current folder in matlab

 (3) If all packages are correctly installed, running the following script will size an a321 like aircraft `scripts.a321_sizing()`

 Congratulations, job done.
 It's time for the pub, you earned it.